 Peel garlic with a knife or alternatively, separate the skin from the individual cloves by placing a clove with the smooth side down on a cutting board and gently tapping it with the flat side of a wide knife.
 You can then remove the skin either with your fingers or with a small knife.
 If there is a green sprout in the clove's center, gently remove it since it is difficult to digest.

 We recommend using raw garlic in many of our recipes.
-If it is a cooked dish you are preparing and you cannot tolerate raw garlic, add chopped garlic towards the end of the cooking time to retain maximum flavor and nutrition.
-Too much heat for too long will risk damage to nutrients in garlic and will also make garlic bitter.
-Therefore expose garlic to heat for as little time as possible (5-15 minutes).
+If it is a cooked dish that you are preparing and you cannot tolerate raw garlic, add chopped garlic towards the end of the cooking time to retain better flavor.

 We actually include garlic as an ingredient in so many of our recipes.
 To find these just go to the Recipe Assistant on the Recipes page and click on "garlic" in the "Food to Include" box.

 If you'd like even more recipes and ways to prepare garlic the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.

 The sulfur compounds in garlic serve as its spotlight nutrients.
 These compounds include thiosulfinates, sulfoxides, sulfides, diallyl sulfides and polysulfides, vinyldithiins, ajoenes, and sulfur-containing amino acids and peptides.
 In addition, garlic is an excellent source of manganese and vitamin B6; a very good source of vitamin C and copper; and a good source of selenium, phosphorus, vitamin B1 and calcium.

 |vitamin C||5.62 mg||7||5.0||very good|